The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Introduction and Review

-Theorem~\ref{thm:OR} implies the following: \begin{cor} For each \emph{odd} $t \geq 3$, there exists $C(t)$ such that the following holds.
-Let $n \in \mathbb{N}$, let $4 \le k\le n/C$, and let $\f \subseteq \binom{[n]}{k}$ be a family that does not contain a copy of the path $P_{t}$.
-Then $\left|\f\right|\le\binom{n}{k} - \binom{n-t}{k}$, with equality if and only if $\f$ is a $(t,1)$-star. \end{cor} The case of paths of even length does not follow directly from Theorem~\ref{thm:OR} since the structure of the extremal examples in that case is more complex (see~\cite{kostochka2015turan}).
+Theorem~\ref{thm:OR}, together with the F\"{u}redi-Jiang-Seiver result~\cite{furedi2014exact}, imply the following: \begin{cor} For each $t \geq 1$, there exists $C(t)$ such that the following holds.
+Let $n \in \mathbb{N}$, let $4 \le k\le n/C$, and let $\f \subseteq {{[n]}\choose{k}}$ be a family that does not contain a copy of the path $P_{2t+1}$.
+Then $\left|\f\right|\le {{n}\choose{k}} - {{n-t}\choose{k}}$, with equality if and only if $\f$ is a $(t,1)$-star. \end{cor} The case of paths of even length does not follow directly from Theorem~\ref{thm:OR} since the structure of the conjectured extremal examples in that case is more complex (see~\cite{kostochka2015turan}).
 It seems, however, that with some more technical effort a similar result for the even case can be obtained as well.

 \mn \emph{Families of hypergraphs with no cross matching.} While our main results consider single families that are free of some forbidden configuration, in order to establish them we prove various results in the `cross' setting that studies families $\f_1,\f_2,\ldots,\f_h$ that are `together' free of some hypergraph $\h$ with $h$ edges.
 Formally, to treat this setting one defines an \emph{ordered} hypergraph to be an ordered tuple of edges.
 The $k$-expansion of an ordered hypergraph is defined accordingly, and families $\f_1,\f_2,\ldots,\f_h$ are said to be \emph{cross free} of the ordered hypergraph $\h$ if there exists no copy $(E_1,...,E_h)$ of $\h$ with $E_1\in \f_1,\ldots,E_h\in \f_h$.
 We note that the `cross' setting appears frequently in inductive proofs of statements in extremal hypergraph theory and numerous results in this setting were proved in the last decades (see, e.g.,~\cite{ahlswede1977contributions,frankl1992some,furedi1995cross} and the survey~\cite{frankl2016survey}).